 Spokane is a relatively large city located in the state of Washington.
-With a population of 213,272 people and 62 constituent neighborhoods, Spokane is the second largest community in Washington.
+With a population of 229,071 people and 75 constituent neighborhoods, Spokane is the second largest community in Washington.

 Also of interest is that Spokane has more people living here who work in computers and math than 95% of the places in the US.

 Spokane is a somewhat ethnically-diverse city.
 The people who call Spokane home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Spokane residents report their race to be White, followed by Asian.
-Important ancestries of people in Spokane include Irish, English, Norwegian, and Italian.
+Important ancestries of people in Spokane include German, Irish, English, Norwegian, and Italian.